*Promotional Price does not include Anesthesia/Surgeon fees *Results may vary in individual cases. *See full disclaimers at the disclaimers area

 During your initial visit to discuss Abdominoplasty with your plastic surgeon, be prepared to give a complete medical history including all your medications, allergies and previous surgeries.
 You will undergo a thorough physical examination and blood tests.
 If you are at or over age 40, an electrocardiogram will be required.
 Photographs are important aids in planning and performing your Tummy Tuck.
 They become a permanent part of your patient record and are taken before and several months after your procedure.

 If you smoke, the likelihood of healing problems and other complications increases.
-Smokers must stop smoking completely at least two weeks prior to and two weeks after surgery.
+Smokers must stop smoking completely at least two weeks before and two weeks after surgery.
 “Cutting down” is not enough.
 Complete cessation of smoking is mandatory.
-You must also stop taking aspirin or diet pills at least 2 weeks prior to surgery.
+You must also stop taking aspirin or diet pills at least two weeks before surgery.

 How long does an Abdominoplasty take?

-Operating time is generally two to three hours depending on the scope of your specific situation.
+Operating time is two to three hours depending on the scope of your specific situation.

 What form of anesthesia is used?